Euler time discretization of Backward Doubly SDEs and Application to Semilinear SPDEs: Numerical scheme for the weak solution of the SPDE

-Most numerical work on SPDEs has concentrated on the Euler finite-difference scheme (see \cite{gyo1}, \cite{gyo2} , \cite{gyo}), on finite element method (see \cite{Walsh}) and also on spectral Galerkin methods (see \cite{Kloeden} and the references therein).
-Here, we follow a probabilistic method based on the Feynman-Kac's formula for the weak solution of the semilinear SPDE's (\ref{SPDE}) based on BSDE's approach (see \cite{BMat}, \cite{MS02}).
+Most numerical works on SPDEs are concentrated on the Euler finite-difference scheme (see \cite{gyo1}, \cite{gyo2} , \cite{gyo}), on finite element method (see \cite{Walsh}) and also on spectral Galerkin methods (see \cite{Kloeden} and the references therein).
+Here, we follow a probabilistic method based on the Feynman-Kac's formula for the weak solution of the semilinear SPDE (\ref{SPDE}) based on BSDE approach (see \cite{BMat}, \cite{MS02}).
 We consider a weak Sobolev solution of such SPDE in the sense that $u$ shall be considered as a predictable process in some first order Sobolev space.
-Therefore, we shall improve the convergence and the rate of convergence of the $L^2$-norm error of such solution by using the convergence results on BDSDEs proved in section 4 and an equivalence norm result given in Barles and Lesigne \cite{BL} and Bally and Matoussi \cite{BMat}.
+Therefore, we improve the convergence and the rate of convergence of the $L^2$-norm error of such solution by using the convergence results on BDSDEs proved in section 4.